 - Only applications that are filled completely and valid are legitimate.
 You may send more than one application to update your list of players, team captain, or team name.
 Your email cannot be edited.
 Sending more than one application will not increase your chances to be selected for the tournament.

 - Your team list must contain the amount of players according to the tournament settings.
-Additionally, you may include substitute players in your team list, however you cannot have more than seven players in your team list (including substitutes).
+Additionally, you may include substitute players in your team list, however you cannot have more than seven players in your team list (including substitutes) unless stated otherwise.

 - Only one team of the same organisation may participate in the same tournament.